alexbreen7/haro_parser/README.md

  2. Configure your Gmail Credentials
  3. Sign up for Twilio and configure your credentials.
  4. Configure the script with your variables.
+ 5. Automate it to run at the right times.

 ### Sign Up For HARO
 HARO (Help a Reporter Out) is a free newsletter that sends out 3 emails a day of journalists looking for sources.
 You can sign up at [helpareporter.com](https://www.helpareporter.com/subscriptions/basic/)